-The Compliance Division is an operative structure of monitoring and control, independent of other structures within the Bank, directly subordinated to the executive manager of the Bank with Chief Risk Officer responsibilities - coordinator of Bank's internal control related framework.
+The Compliance Division is an operative structure of monitoring and control, independent of other structures within the Bank, directly subordinated to the executive manager of the Bank with Chief Risk Officer responsibilities.

 The Compliance Division ensures the identification, evaluation and prevention of compliance risk associated with the activities performed by the bank in its responsibility area and periodically or whenever necessary informs the Chief Risk Officer, the Managing Board and the Board of Administrators regarding the possible violations of the compliance policies and on any other aspects regarding the compliance risk.